 This is a terrible thing to consider, and I have doubts about the pragmatism of even asking this.
 But this is a question that I don’t think we should ignore.
 We need to soberly (and sometimes somberly) consider different options when neither seems very good.
 And here is my core point: when we have more need in the world than we have the ability to satisfy, we have a moral obligation toward effectiveness, and that means intervening where our actions can do the most good.
 If person A has a greater quality of life or life expectancy than person B, ceteris paribus, we have an obligation to throw person A the preserver.

 What’s the takeaway?
 Effectiveness matters.
 Our utilitarian imperative tells us to take a cause-neutral approach in deciding where to give our time and money.
 That means using QALYs, crunching the numbers, and keeping track of our counterfactuals.
 We’ll find that this generally leads us toward supporting cost-effective efforts to help children, poverty, health, and development.

-The utilitarian principle isn’t one of callous discrimination, but pragmatism and equal considerations of the happiness of everyone.
-When it comes to where to throw our metaphorical life-preserver, we have to accept that there is not always a great answer.
+The utilitarian principle isn’t one of callous discrimination, but pragmatism and equal consideration of the happiness of everyone.
+When it comes to where to throw our metaphorical life-preservers, we have to accept that there is not always a great answer.
 We can’t afford to be naïve or ignore taboo elephants in the room.
 That means asking ourselves difficult questions and making difficult choices, but doing the right thing isn’t always easy.